 Dental phobia is a far more serious condition than dental anxiety, causing intense fear and dread, and often results in sufferers never even making it to the dentist at all.
 People who suffer from dental phobia aren’t merely anxious — they can actually become panic-stricken and report feeling absolutely terrified.
 Some even make themselves ill with fear in the waiting room after forcing themselves to go.

 Unfortunately, as a result of such intense mental discomfort, dental phobia leads to higher instances of tooth and gum disease since people with this disorder tend to avoid dental visits altogether, and can even lead to other problems, such as self-consciousness surrounding their poorer dental hygiene.
-Symptoms of dental phobia will vary person to person, but there tend to be several common ways that this mental disorder manifests itself.
+Symptoms of dental phobia will vary from person to person, but there tend to be several common ways that this mental disorder manifests itself.

 Top dental phobia symptoms include: